jeremyong/jeremyong.github.com/_posts/2023-09-05-f32-interlocked-min-max-hlsl.markdown

 you will find instructions such as `BUFFER_ATOMIC_FMIN` among others (which come fully featured with NaN, INF, and denormal handling).

 While atomic `float` sums are understandably unavailable, it turns out there is a somewhat (well-?) known trick to perform atomic min and max reductions on floats.
+You would want this, for example, in order to compute the max or min luminance in a frame (among other useful quantities).

 ## The trick